 The number of cat-only groomers boomed in the last decade.
 There are upscale cat-only spas and even mobile groomers that solely groom cats.
 We have plenty of resources at PetGroomer.com to help you.
 Besides the articles posted below, be sure to check out cat grooming articles in PetGroomer.com Magazine.
 Also, check the talk radio archives here and listen to cat grooming experts.
 We have many cat grooming discussions at GroomerTALK Community and many grooming members.
 Login and ask your questions.

 by Danelle German, CFMG, CFCG

-The grooming industry places a huge importance on the level of knowledge, understanding and skills obtained by professional dog groomers.
+The grooming industry places huge importance on the level of knowledge, understanding, and skills obtained by professional dog groomers.
 However, when it comes to cat grooming, these things are often overlooked or deemed unnecessary.

 Considering the fact that there are more owned cats on this globe than there are dogs, this should not be the case.
-Considering, too, that cats come with a unique set of challenges, it becomes even more important for groomers to seek out whatever training available for the safe and efficient handling of felines.
+Considering that cats come with a unique set of challenges, it becomes even more important for groomers to seek out whatever training is available for the safe and efficient handling of felines.

 Proper and thorough cat grooming education needs to cover a variety of aspects.

 These include but are not limited to: